Alina-Nikiforova/cinema-app/README.md

 ![img.png](img.png)
 This app contains only with backend part that mimics the ticket booking system of a movie theatre.

-As an administrator, you have access to almost all options:
+👤As an administrator, you have access to almost all options:
 _____________________________________________________________________________________________________
 🔸add new movies;